angular/angular/aio/content/guide/architecture-modules.md

 <code-example path="architecture/src/app/mini-app.ts" region="ngmodule-imports"></code-example>

-In this way you're using the Angular and JavaScript module systems *together*.
+In this way, you're using the Angular and JavaScript module systems *together*.
 Although it's easy to confuse the two systems, which share the common vocabulary of "imports" and "exports", you will become familiar with the different contexts in which they are used.

 <div class="alert is-helpful">